 You can also check vitamin D levels at home.
 Find out about vitamin D test costs too.

 Selenium is an essential mineral that acts as an antioxidant in the body.
-Using selenium as a supplement can be beneficial because in many parts of the world, selenium content of soils is quite low.
+Using selenium as a supplement can be beneficial because in many parts of the world, the selenium content of soils is quite low.

 If a person is selenium deficient, research shows that viruses can mutate and become more virulent.
 Selenium exerts activity against viruses by also supporting both innate and adaptive immunity.